bmlt-enabled/beam/README.md

 Additional other security hardening tactics & recommendations will be added in the future.

->Installation
+#### Installation (not supported on shared hosting yet, needs Travis package management)

+1. Upload the files your instance.

+2. Go to the directory and run `composer installer`.

-1. Once the package has been uploaded to your instance, you will need to create a file called `.env` and put it in the root.
+3. You will need to create a file called `.env` and put it in the root.

 It will have the following (see the comments in line for a description)